Dan Leal: Danland

 Leal's journey through adult was documented in the 2012 feature-length film ″Danland″ which is described as a portrait of amateur porn producer Dan Leal, aka "Porno Dan."
 While he is at the top of his game, he wants to stop starring in his own movies.
 Here, we follow him on a three-year quest to build his business and find love which ends up leading us deep inside the heart and mind of Porno Dan.

 The first time director & filmmaker Alexandra Berger spent three-and-a-half years following Leal in his quest for true love, and while the resulting Danland travels an unsurprising path, it's ironically the subject—not the raunchy subject matter—that ultimately keeps this documentary involving.

 Danland aired on Netflix in the United States beginning in 2014.
-"This thrust Leal into a boarder spotlight than ever before illustrating exactly what makes him such a singular and, yes, a significant figure in the annals of adult films."
+"This thrust Leal into a broader spotlight than ever before illustrating exactly what makes him such a singular and, yes, a significant figure in the annals of adult films."